Which place is cheaper, Athens or Mykonos?

 For foodies, Athens is an obvious choice, as it is one of the food capitals of the world.
 Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.

-Both Mykonos and Athens are comparable when it comes to partying.
+Both Mykonos and Athens are terrific when it comes to partying.

 The nightlife in Mykonos is well established with world renowned clubs and venues.
 With many exclusive clubs and bars, this island is among the best for nightlife in Greece.
 Popular options include Tropicana Club, Scarpa, and Super Paradise Beach Club.